 “The more you commit yourself, the higher the probability is you will be rewarded for that.”
 At Stubhub, he never gave the signals he was all in.
 And he got 1/5th the equity as his colleague.
 “Commit yourself as much as you are able.”
 He did have a full-time job when they were exploring Twilio, but as soon as he saw customer interest, he went full-time and “all in”.

 “If you are in survival mode, you need to think through every investment you make now, weighted toward survival first, but the best outcome after the crisis is over second.”

 Make your investments accordingly.
 If your customers love your product now, hire reps.
 If you have a lot of reps, but they complain they can’t sell your product, invest in the best product tweaks you can to unlock more distribution.
 You can’t build a whole new product, but you can tweak what you have.

 So he’s a strong advocate of charging early and quickly.
 He recommends setting the expectation customers will pay for value received, even if they get a small use case for free at first.
 The Slack story is incredible, but most of us need to focus on getting to revenue very early.

 Jeff first advocates for “revenue diversification”.
 They’ve worked that down at Twilio so their Top 10 Customers now represent a small fraction of their revenue.
-Jeff also suggests simply giving “massive discounts” to customers that can’t pay right now.
+Jeff also suggests simply giving “massive discounts” to customers in segments that can’t pay right now.
 To make sure your customers are healthy — to shift to “a mindset of service” to your customers.

 Times of crisis are actually great times to find hard problems to solve.
 We need so many customer problems solved now.
 Both in unimpacted industries, but also in the heavily impacted industries.
 “Maybe even go solve a problem for the airline industry today.
 Maybe don’t bet your whole company on that industry.
 But they have problems they are desperate to solve.”

-Finally, the session we did with Jeff at the 2017 SaaStr Annual right after Twilio’s IPO was incredible.
+Finally, the session we did with Jeff at SaaStr Annual right after Twilio’s IPO was incredible.
 A deep dive on how to sell, how to sell to developers, how to expand products and markets, and much more.
 Take a look: